Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

 Supreme Court ruling No. 26382 of 2024 represents an important step in Italian jurisprudence concerning international child abduction.
 It emphasizes the importance of a concrete assessment of custody rights and habitual residence, placing the best interests of the child at the center.
-In a global context where families may find themselves divided between different states, it is crucial to ensure that the rights of minors are always respected and protected.
+In a global context where families may be divided between different states, it is crucial to ensure that the rights of minors are always respected and protected.

 Bianucci Law Firm